UW-GDA/FlakesAndFlows/README.md

 ### Members: Max Stecher, Hailey Sparks, Jesse Akes

 ### Summary
 The goal of this project is to model and classify high flow events in Thunder Creek in Washington state.
 Using streamflow gauge data and nearby SNOTEL sites, we aim to determine peak over threshold flow events and what meterological conditions led to them.
+Were they rain or snow?
+The frequency of these events is important to understand as climate change impacts the western united states threatening atypical flooding during winter seasons and diminishing water sotrage (as snow) for later parts of the water year.

 ### Background